 Under what circumstances may the Federal Reserve conduct agency MBS coupon swaps?

 Based on the directive from the FOMC, the Desk may conduct coupon swaps in order to facilitate settlement associated with the Federal Reserve’s agency MBS transactions.
-However, the Desk does not anticipate conducting such transactions unless market conditions suggest that purchases are unlikely to be settled for quite some time, as suggested by dollar-roll implied financing rates that are persistently below the general level of short-term interest rates, prolonged fails, or other market functioning indicators.
+However, the Desk does not anticipate conducting such transactions unless market conditions suggest that transactions are unlikely to be settled for quite some time, as suggested by dollar-roll implied financing rates that are persistently below the general level of short-term interest rates, prolonged fails, or other market functioning indicators.

 No. Dollar roll and coupon swap transactions are the simultaneous sale and purchase of the same face amount of agency MBS.
-Thus, they only affect the timing or composition of the settlement of the Federal Reserve's agency MBS purchases.
+Thus, they only affect the timing or composition of the settlement of the Federal Reserve's agency MBS holdings.

 How will the Desk communicate operation results?